A Coin Toss Lands a Winning Day, and Broken River's RiderX Brings Competition

 Following an enjoyable shindig on Saturday night I was rudely awakened on Sunday at 7 am, by my own alarm.
 I had discussed the potential of skiing Mt Olympus on the Sunday with Jordan Kelly (the rationale being plenty freshies on the back of a broken tow) and apparently committed myself to it too.

-It was well worth it, once the initial cobwebs had blown out, we hiked and skied Little Alaska (Images 3 and 4 on the left of the text) and the snow was generally in great condition.
+It was well worth it, once the initial cobwebs had blown out, we hiked and skied Little Alaska and the snow was generally in great condition.
 A great effort by the team at Olympus, sorting the tow out for night skiing the night before, had meant less of the field was untouched than we had hoped.

 The first Saturday of spring was the annual Broken River RiderX.
 This event has been happening for about 6 years, and never fails to disappoint.
 This year was no exception.

 With tough course demanding control and commitment, the racing was epic, both for competitors and spectators alike.
 As with every year, there was a large jump over the ‘water tank’ followed by a pond skim past the lodge - this year these two features were extremely close together.

 As the photos in the below will attest to, the pond skim presented challenges to some competitors, again making for great spectator sport, especially for those patrons positioned next to the Broken River Lager tap.

 With controversy in the quarterfinals, relating to the absence of a gate in the quarterfinal between myself, my friend Mitch, and another competitor, the eventual (re-run) outcome set the scene for a showdown after the racing had finished… Between Mitch and I.